The annual percentage yield (APY) is the interest rate earned on an investment in one year, including compounding interest.

 Comparing rates of return by simply stating the percentage value of each over one year gives an inaccurate result, as it ignores the effects of compounding interest.
 It is critical to know how often that compounding occurs, since the more often a deposit compounds, the faster the investment grows.

-This is due to the fact that every time it compounds the interest earned over that period is added to the principal balance and future interest payments are calculated on that larger principal amount.
+This is due to the fact that every time interest compounds, the amount is added to the principal balance, and future interest payments are calculated on that larger principal amount.

 Suppose you are considering whether to invest in a one-year zero-coupon bond that pays 6% upon maturity or a high-yield money market account that also pays a 6% rate, but with monthly compounding.

-At first glance, the yields appear equal because since they are both stated as 6%.
-But when the effects of compounding are included, the money market investment actually yields a higher APY: (1 + .005)^12 - 1 = 0.06168 = 6.17% APY.
+At first glance, the yields appear equal because they are both stated as 6%.
+But when the effects of compounding are included, the money market investment actually yields a higher APY: (1 + .005)12 - 1 = 0.06168 = 6.17% APY.

 APY vs. APR

 APY is similar to the annual percentage rate (APR) used for loans.
 The APR reflects the effective percentage that the borrower will pay over a year in interest and fees for the loan.
-APY and APR are both standardized measures of interest rates expressed as an annualized percentage rate.
+APY and APR are both standardized measures of interest rates expressed as an annualized percentage, but they're used on different types of products.

 However, APY takes into account compound interest while APR does not.
 Furthermore, the equation for APY does not incorporate account fees, only compounding periods.
 That's an important consideration for an investor, who must consider any fees that will be subtracted from an investment's overall return.